Confidence Intervals for Descriptive Statistics

 • epred_draws(newdata = newdata): The epred_draws() function from the tidybayes package is used to generate draws of predicted scores from the posterior distribution of the model.
 Here, we’re using it to obtain predictions for the dummy data frame newdata, which allows us to focus on the aggregate predictions, i.e., the overall mean severity score, rather than individual-level predictions.

 • ggplot(mapping = aes(x = .epred)): This starts the plot creation process.
-It sets up a plot object, specifying that the x-axis should represent the predicted scores extracted by epred_draws(), which are named .epred. stat_halfeye() adds a half-eye plot to the ggplot object, which is a way of visualizing the distribution of predicted scores.
+It sets up a plot object, specifying that the x-axis should represent the predicted scores extracted by epred_draws(), which are named .epred.
+The function stat_halfeye() adds a half-eye plot to the ggplot object, which is a way of visualizing the distribution of predicted scores.
 The half-eye plot includes both a density plot and an interval plot, giving a clear visual representation of the distribution’s shape and the credible interval around the predictions.

-• .width = .95: This argument in stat_halfeye() sets the width of the credible interval to 95%, indicating that the interval covers 95% of the predicted values, centered around the mean.
+• .width = 0.95: This argument in stat_halfeye() sets the width of the credible interval to 95%, indicating that the interval covers 95% of the predicted values, centered around the mean.
 This can be changed if you’d prefer some other credible interval — for example 90%.

 Credits